NicholasTD07/SwiftDailyAPI/Documentation/README.md

 })
 ```

 This code is tested in [ReadmeCodeSpecs.swift](./SwiftDailyAPITests/Specs/ReadmeCodeSpecs.swift).
-There's also a 'When' part in the spec which expects all the vars in the 'Setup' to be not nil.
+There's also a `When` part in the spec which expects all the vars in the `Setup` to be not nil.

 ## Frameworks